 ALL PHOTOS BY HADLEY KELLER '12 they serve there; dishes are comparable to fine New York City eateries at a far more reasonable fare.
-When we were presented with our first course at Huddle, a Spanish meatball amuse-bouche, it took only one look at the thin is worth every penny.
+When we were presented with our first course at Huddle, a Spanish meatball amuse-bouche, it took only one look at the thin thin slice of parmesan cheese resting artfully on top of a glazed meatball to know we weren't in Commons anymore.
+Huddle is a 10-minute drive from campus, and, while the price range may be beyond what a Hamilton student would be willing to spend at Tex Mex or Mitsuba, the food is worth every penny.
 Executive Chef (and part owner) Brian Dewey, a native of Clinton, is an entirely self-taught cook who worked most recently at Wildflowers Restaurant at Turningstone Casino.
 Dewey's clear passion for cuisine prompts him to undertake unusual dishes, with great success.
 Last night's special was a dish made with powdered ostrich meat, which came highly recommended from our server.
-Other unique plates include Crab Croquette and Mussels Escabeche, a Grilled Mahi Mahi Fish "Taco" and Roasted Lamb Loin Saltimbocca, alant surprise in central New York.
+Other unique plates include Crab Croquette and Mussels Escabeche, a Grilled Mahi Mahi Fish "Taco" and Roasted Lamb Loin Saltimbocca, although the menu is subject to change with the seasons and the interest of the chef.
+Our favorite dishes were the Tuna Margarita, artfully served in a "salted" margarita glass, and the Lobster Risotto, chock-full of tender lobster meat, a pleasant surprise in central New York.
 The newly-opened Huddle is actually a reincarnation of a restaurant of the same name owned by the present owner's father until the 1960's.
 The older restaurant was a more "familystyle" eatery with a traditional bar and pool table.
 In its newest incarnation, the owners hope to preserve the welcoming, comfortable atmosphere of the old restaurant while offering a level of fine dining not available nearby.
 But if more upscale dining isn't your style, the Huddle also offers more casual and traditional options, such as Chicken Riggies or Veal Parmesan.
-Dewey Huddle offers great Lobster Risotto (above) and a Tuna Margarita appetizer (left). is sure to leave you feeling featured on the satisfied. menu, provided he has the in- A typical appetizer or salad is around \$8.
-Entrees range from \$10 to \$28.
-Huddle is open Tues. to Sat.
-11:30 a.m. to 11 p.m.
-Call (315) 841-4444 for reservations or custom catering.
-135 West Main Street, Waterville NY 13480.
-FEATURES May 6, 2010 Taking Care of Business, Finals Week: Selling Back Your Books and Moving Out
+Dewey wishes to provide "fine dining for everyone," and will